(Back to California Haunted Index)

 later of a green, shimmering woman.

-Starr also met this green woman ghost at another instance while
+Starr also met this green woman ghost on another instance while

 alone in a pitch dark hallway.
 Upon seeing her, he turned on the